 (Also Read: 5 Potato Or Aloo Recipes You Can Enjoy While Fasting For Navratri)

 Navratri 2020: Jeera, elaichi and coriander seeds are known for their carminative action.

 Who doesn't like going to restaurants and trying those yummy Navratri thalis?
 However, the pooris and fried dishes are really not helping you.
 Opt instead, for low fat versions of food available.
 Try upma made with samai or a simple pulao with a fruit raita to finish.
 Sago khichdi, with meetha pumpkin subzi is another alternative.
 Want something exotic?
 Quinoa and amaranth salads are a great meal choice.
 Grilled paneer tikka and baked potato are delicious snacks which won't hurt your detox plan.
 Sago khichdi with a spinach and fruit salad, samai fruit and vegetable salad are great ways to eat a healthy meal within the parameters of the Navratri do and don'ts.

-(Also Read: 3 Diabetic-Friendly Vrat Ingredients You Can Use This Chaitra Navratri 2019)
+(Also Read: 3 Diabetic-Friendly Vrat Ingredients You Can Use This Navratri)

-Navratri 2019: Try upma made with samai or a simple pulao with a fruit raita to finish.
+Navratri 2020: Try upma made with samai or a simple pulao with a fruit raita to finish.
+Photo: iStock

 4. Break your fast with something healthy and light

 Some of us follow the path of one meal a day during this period.
 In such a situation, break your fast with some fruits or nuts.
 Warm lauki soup or fresh coconut water are light on the stomach and replenish fluid and electrolytes.
 Just because you have fasted through the day doesn't mean that you eat through the night.
 Have a light meal with vegetables, dahi and some cereal grains.
 Quinoa and Samai can be used as rice as well as a salad.
 Use milk or a light samai kheer for a bed time snack.
 This will help keep you light and keep your digestion in top shape.